 After this I founded in 2016 the first TMS clinical service in the NHS in London at Camden & Islington NHS Foundation Trust, which I continue to lead today.

-In 2021 I was elected as Vice President / President-elect of the Clinical TMS Society, the largest TMS professional association in the world.
-I’m the first person from outside the USA to be elected to this position in the society.
-I started my 1-year term as Vice President on 13th June 2021 and in the summer of 2022, I will start my 1-year term as President of the society.
+In May 2022 I was elected as President of the Clinical TMS Society, the largest TMS professional association in the world.
+I’m the first person from outside the USA to be elected to this position.

-I have served in other leadership roles in the society as I was the Secretary of the Clinical TMS Society between 2019 – 2021 and I have been on the Board of Directors since I was elected as director in 2017 (the first British psychiatrist to be elected to this position) and I was re-elected to this position in 2020.
+I have served in other leadership roles in the Clinical TMS Society as I was Vice President of the society between 2021 – 2022, Secretary between 2019 – 2021 and I have been on the Board of Directors since I was elected as director in 2017 (I was the first British psychiatrist to be elected to this position) and I was re-elected to this position in 2020.

 Through my work in the Field of TMS, I have been relentlessly working on making this effective, evidence-based and safe treatment available to bigger numbers of patients and to educate and train doctors and clinicians in the effective and safe use of TMS.